fleetdm/fleet/docs/Using-Fleet/Orbit.md

 Orbit supports using TLS client certificates for authentication to the Fleet server and [TUF](https://theupdateframework.io/) server.
 This functionality is licensed under the Fleet EE License.
 Usage requires a current Fleet EE subscription.

+> The mTLS feature requires Orbit to be version v1.10.0 or greater and `fleetctl` v4.31.0 or greater.

 When generating the packages, use the following flags:
 ```sh
 fleetctl package \